-The American Association for the Advancement of Science (AAAS) will host three webinars in late May and early June.
-Each will repeat (live) once; afterwards, the webinar content will be archived.
-The webinars will ground the Building with Biology hands-on activities in public engagement research and best practices, preparing scientists to approach the on-site activities as conversations and opportunities to learn from visitors.
-The webinars will be interactive, offering another opportunity for scientists to ‘meet’ other project volunteers.
+The American Association for the Advancement of Science (AAAS) will hosted three webinars in spring 2016 that were recorded and are archived online.
+The webinars will ground the Building with Biology hands-on activities in public engagement research and best practices, and prepare scientists to approach the on-site activities as conversations and opportunities to learn from visitors.

-Project orientation webinars are free to partcipate in and will be archived online.
+Project orientation webinars are recorded and archived online.

 Building with Biology: Host Site Overview - Communicating Synthetic Biology (for host site staff only) – Learn more about the science communication and public engagement fundamentals we will share with scientists and volunteers during our upcoming webinars

 Building with Biology: Public Engagement Fundamentals (for scientists) – Presented by AAAS - The Building with Biology project is an example of public engagement with science.
 Explore the value of communicating with the public.